-This article explores how to use the Cloud Vision API and Cloud AutoML Vision to power your image search and classification application.
+This article explores how to use the Cloud Vision and Cloud AutoML Vision to power your image search and classification application.
 When combined with other Google Cloud Platform (GCP) services, these services make it easy for you to:

 - Search within images for detected objects and scenes.

 - Classify images into different categories based on detected image labels.

 - Use image labels and categories as search facets.

 The Cloud Vision is powered by Google's deep learning models and provides advanced computer vision capabilities, including:

 - Face and landmark detection

 With Cloud AutoML Vision, you can train high-quality models to perform custom label detection using Google's Neural Architecture Search and state-of-the-art transfer learning.
 These technologies allow you to bring your training data to create your own vision model, with a minimum of machine learning skills required.

 You can integrate these capabilities into new and existing applications through a REST API.